CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 | name | Extra name to display on the monster.
 |target | Set to true to make this into mission target.
 Only works when the monster is spawned from a mission.

+Example: `"place_monster": [ { "group": "GROUP_REFUGEE_BOSS_ZOMBIE", "name": "Sean McLaughlin", "x": 10, "y": 10, "target": true } ]`
+This places a single random monster from group "GROUP_REFUGEE_BOSS_ZOMBIE", sets the name to "Sean McLaughlin", spawnes the monster at coordinate (10,10) and also sets the monster as the target of this mission.

+Example: `"place_monster": [ { "monster": "mon_secubot", "x": [ 7, 18 ], "y": [ 7, 18 ], "chance": 30, "repeat": [1, 3] } ]`
+This places "mon_secubot" at random coordinate (7-18, 7-18).
+The monster is placed with 30% probablity.
+The placement is repeated one, two or three times.

 ## 2.5 "place_item"
 **optional** A list of *specific* things to add.
 WIP: Monsters and vehicles will be here too
 > Value: [ array of {objects} ]: [ { "item", ... }, ... ]